Stopping and Range of Ions in Matter: Modeling Assumptions

-Those features made SRIM immensely popular.
-However, it doesn't take account of the crystal structure nor dynamic composition changes in the material that severely limits its usefulness in some cases.
+However, SRIM doesn't take account of the crystal structure nor dynamic composition changes in the material that severely limits its usefulness in some cases.

-Other approximations of the program include binary collision (i.e. the influence of neighboring atoms is neglected); the material is fully amorphous, i.e. description of ion channeling effects is not possible, recombination of knocked off atoms (interstitials) with the vacancies, an effect known to be very important in heat spikes in metals, is neglected;
+Other approximations of the program include binary collision (i.e. the influence of neighboring atoms is neglected); the material is fully amorphous, i.e. description of ion channeling effects is not possible, recombination of knocked off atoms (interstitials) with the vacancies, an effect known to be very important in heat spikes in metals, is neglected; ion trajectories are therefore modeled as a sequence of independent two-body interactions using a Monte Carlo sampling of collision parameters.
+These assumptions allow for efficient computation but limit the ability of the model to capture correlated atomic motion and collective effects during dense collision cascades.
+As a result, the model is most applicable to amorphous or polycrystalline materials where long-range order is less significant.